Lastraeus/pp2-cians-ci-grade-calculator/README.md

-  * These buttons (as well as the above modal button) have been styled with a pleasing 3d effect which seem to press down when clicked.
+  * These buttons (as well as the above modal button) have been styled with a pleasing 3d effect which seems to press down when clicked.

 __5.__ About/Useful Links Page/Contact Form
   * Links to pre-existing Days Until calculator (originally planned to be constructed from scratch on this site, but scope creep was reigned in since this functionality has been done many times before.)